Second Language Psycholinguistics Lab

 This site allows the user to generate lists of words or non-words that have specific lexical characteristics, such as a certain frequency, phonological neighborhood density, part of speech, number of syllables, etc.

-English Minimal Pairs / Homographs / Homophones
+English Minimal Pairs

 STIMULUS PICTURE SETS